nextbreakpoint/nextfractal/README.md

 ## NOTICE

-NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, RichTextFX, ControlsFX and software from Apache Software Foundation.
+NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, and other software from Apache Software Foundation.

 NextFractal contains code ported to Java from C/C++ code of open source projects Xaos and ContextFree.